Student Edge: National launch

 On 27 August 2010, following a celebration at the State library of Western Australia, the company opened its membership to students across Australia.
 This roll-out increased the number of affiliated major brands, as well as the overall membership offering.
 By the end of 2011, Student Edge had 500,000 cardholders, making it the largest student member benefits organisation in the country and as of 2018, the company has more than 1,000,000 members nationwide.

 Collaborations with schools

 Student Edge's outreach team makes more than 100 visits to schools per year, educating students on social media responsibility and offering career tips.
 In 2014, Student Edge launched their annual Teacher of the Year competition, awarding NSW's Sefton High School history teacher Thomas Elley the inaugural prize.

 YouthInsight

 On 23 May, Student Edge's full-service market research arm YouthInsight unveiled Australia's inaugural Top 100 Youth Brands report at the Youth Marketing Australia conference in Melbourne.
 Based on a survey of more than 2,000 young people, YouTube was named the #1 brand among Australian youths.
 YouTube was also #1 in the Social Media and Apps category.
-Other category winners included Netflix (Entertainment), Google (Digital and Technology), Commonwealth Bank (Finance), McDonald's (Fast Food & Restaurants), Dove (toiletries) (Health & Beauty) and Woolworths Supermarkets (Retail & Online Retail).
+Other category winners included Netflix (Entertainment), Google (Digital and Technology), Commonwealth Bank (Finance), McDonald's (Fast Food & Restaurants), Dove (toiletries) (Health & Beauty) and Woolworths (Retail & Online Retail).